PerryvandenHondel/NS-000088-archive-folder/README.md

-# Archive Older Then
+# Archive folders based on a configuration files with settings

-NS 88 Archive Folder
+NS 88